pitosalas/cleancont/output/2020-01-30-some-great-links-for-01312020.md

 ---
 title: "Some great links for  01/31/2020"
-subtitle: "[Different Ways to Set Attributes in ActiveRecord (Rails 6)](https://scottbartell.com/2020/01/30/set..."
+subtitle: "Different Ways to Set Attributes in ActiveRecord (Rails 6)"
 category: "301"
 tags: []
 date: "2020-01-30"